Automattic/vip-block-data-api/README.md

 }
 ```

-Because the `caption` property in this example is , it seems possible to print the caption to the page safely (e.g. without using `innerHTML` or React's `dangerouslySetInnerHTML`).
+Because the `caption` property in this example is plaintext, it seems possible to print the caption to the page safely (e.g. without using `innerHTML` or React's `dangerouslySetInnerHTML`).
 However, this is not the case and may result in incorrect rendering.

 Attributes with the `html` source like the image block caption attribute above can contain plain-text as well as markup.